Pages

 The caves are formed of Gambier Limestone, and by a process of chemical dissolution have formed over thousands of years, the limestone being originally formed some 35 to 45 million years ago!

-Almost 15 years later, The local Lions club took over the site and set about cleaning it up, after 3 years and $10,000 they handed the caves back to council, and from there it became the tourist attraction we know today.
+Almost 15 years later, The local Lions Club took over the site and set about cleaning it up, after 3 years and $10,000 they handed the caves back to the council, and from there it became the tourist attraction we know today.

 She was stunned and sent the photo to be viewed by the tour group.
 Someone in the tour group leaked the photo online, and soon it was in all the local papers and a media frenzy grew around it.
 The photo was also available online.